Girmay Zahilay: Programs

 In partnership with community-based organizations such as Urban Family and the Rainier Beach Action Coalition, Zahilay initiated a pilot program for guaranteed basic income that provided $1,000 in monthly payments to families with extremely low income over the span of a year.
 This program was launched in collaboration with University of Washington Evans School MPA students.

 In the 2021–2022 annual budget, Zahilay secured $10 million for a community center in Skyway, an unincorporated area that had lacked many services.
 The county council allocated $6 million to increase bus service in the Skyway area, including an on-demand van service for residents.
 Zahilay advocated for a tiny house village in Skyway with 35 units that opened in 2021.

 In response to the significant rise in addiction and mental health issues in King County that have contributed to public safety concerns, Zahilay worked with the King County Executive to propose the Crisis Care Centers Levy.
 This proposal, which voters approved in April 2023, would fund the construction of five treatment centers for people suffering from behavioral health challenges, build back the region's long-term mental health bed capacity, and invest in the behavioral health workforce.

-County Executive campaign
+King County Executive

 On December 2, 2024, Zahilay announced that he would run for King County Executive in the 2025 election.
-He is the second incumbent county councilmember to announce their campaign, following Claudia Balducci.
-Zahilay would be projected the winner of the race over Balducci on November 7, 2025, three days after the election.
+He was the second incumbent county councilmember to announce their campaign, following Claudia Balducci, as 16-year incumbent Dow Constantine would not seek another term.
+Zahilay advanced from the primary election with 44 percent of the vote alongside Balducci.
+He led in almost all Seattle and southern King County precincts, while Balducci's support was primarily concentrated in the Eastside suburbs.
+The candidates were noted for their similar stances on various issues, including housing policy, mental health services, and public transit.

+Zahilay was projected the winner of the race over Balducci on November 7, 2025, three days after the election; Balducci conceded on the same day.
+He was sworn in as county executive on November 25 after the certification of the general election results and immediately replaced interim appointee Shannon Braddock.
+Zahilay is the youngest person to become King County Executive as well as the first immigrant.
+His return-to-office policy for county workers, announced in January 2026 and implemented over several months, resulted in protests from workers who had been covered by telework agreements.